SuperOfficeDocs/superoffice-docs/docs/developer-portal/app-store/update-company-profile.md

 so.client: online
 ---

-# Update company profile
+# Update partner profile

-The information shown on your company profile page in the App Store comes from:
+The information shown on your partner profile page in the App Store comes from:

 * Partner settings
 * App Store information

-![App Store information for a company -screenshot][img1]
+![App Store information for a partner -screenshot][img1]

 ## Update information